lsousadev/tech-blog/_posts/2022-07-17-azure-app-services-architecture.md

 - The Geomaster is a component that serves as a load balancer keeping track of state of App Service's stamps (scale units) around the world and directing API call traffic.
 - There are dozens to thousands of stampsin each Azure region.
 - Each scale unit, or stamp, consists of ~1000 virtual machines, also called servers or workers.
+- The underlying physical technology for the virtual machines are generally a single server host per VM.
+- All servers in a stamp are used for the App Service offering only, no other Azure service.

 ## App Service Creation Flow